 I was just at Shore Galleries in Lincolnwood, Illinois, looking for a baton, and the guy said he couldn’t sell one to me, he barely allowed me to hold one.
 I have a FOID, he didn’t care.
 I said you can sell me a 45, and you can’t sell me a sixteen-inch-long stick???
 He said that he can’t sell one to me under state law and under their contract with their supplier unless I was a member of the police force.
 So I checked the statutes.

 (a) A person commits the offense of unlawful use of weapons when he knowingly:

 (2) Carries or possesses with intent to use

 unlawfully against another, a dagger, dirk, billy, dangerous knife, razor, stiletto, broken bottle or another piece of glass, stun gun or taser or any other dangerous or deadly weapon or instrument of like character;

 (13) Carries or possesses on or about his or her

-person while in a building occupied by a unit of government, a billy club, other weapon of like character, or other instrument of like character intended for use as a weapon.
-For the purposes of this Section, “billy club” means a short stick or club commonly carried by police officers which is either telescopic or constructed of a solid piece of wood or other man-made material.
+person while in a building occupied by a unit of government, a billy club, another weapon of like character, or another instrument of like character intended for use as a weapon.
+For the purposes of this Section, “billy club” means a short stick or club commonly carried by police officers which are either telescopic or constructed of a solid piece of wood or other man-made material.